tomprzadka/webdriverio_task/README.md

 - Maintaining USB connections or device farms in CI, which adds complexity

 Focusing on Android emulators ensures stable, reproducible test runs without external dependencies.

+### Why Xpath over uiautomator selectors

+Just a matter of preference.
+Xpaths may not be fast and in this particular application may not be super 'smart' as there was a need to traverse the tree using `../` and `/parent` syntax, but given the application is no longer maintained these selectors will never break.